Sunbury - South

 Sunbury - South has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 35 projects that could impact the area.
-Notable projects include Redstone Town Centre, Plumpton Aquatic and Leisure Centre, The Sunbury Gateway, and Bloomdale Estate by AVID Property Group.
-The following list details those most relevant.
+Area infrastructure significantly impacts local performance.
+AreaSearch identified 35 projects that could affect the area.
+Notable projects include Plumpton Aquatic and Leisure Centre, The Sunbury Gateway, Redstone Town Centre, and Bloomdale Estate by AVID Property Group.
+Below list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.